Micro-Tidal Disruption Events at Galactic Centers: Event Rate

-As time increases, the distribution of stellar-mass black holes tends to concentrate more on deeper orbits because of the mass segregation effect.
-The rate of pericenter passage $R(M)$, for those orbits that cross $10^2M$ each orbit, can be estimated as
+We numerically evolve the Fokker-Planck equation from this initial distribution function with boundary conditions outlined in \citet{Pan:2021ksp}.The evolution time $t$ differs among nuclear clusters of different MBH masses, depending on whether they have reached a steady state.
+The maximum evolution timescale is the age of the Universe, $\sim 13\,\mathrm{Gyr}$.
+The rate of peri-center passage $\Gamma$, for those orbits that cross $100r_g$ each orbit, can be estimated from $f$ as

-where $J_{lc} = 4 G M/c$ is the angular momentum at loss cone boundary \cite{Pan:2021ksp}.
-Here $r_p$ is the pericenter of the sBHs orbiting the center MBH.
-As the distribution of stellar-mass black holes evolves in time, the pericenter passage rate also changes in time (see the top panel of Fig.~\ref{fig:burst rate}).
-We can also define an averaged rate:
+where $R_l=J_{lc}^2/J_c^2$ with $J_{lc} = 4 G M/c$ being the angular momentum per unit mass at loss cone boundary, $R_p$ is the value of $R$ for orbits with peri-center distance of $100r_g$, and $E_c$ is the value of $E$ for orbits with semi-major axis of $100 r_g$.
+We define an averaged rate as

-MBHs with different mass has different characteristic evolution timescales for their corresponding clusters.
-For lower-mass MBHs, the cluster will reach a stable state before Hubble time, after which the rate more or less stays around a plateau value.
-For larger-mass MBHs, the cluster will not reach a stable state in cosmic time, beyond which we end the simulation.
-The cutoff timescale in the simulations is set as $T=13\, {\rm Gyr}$, which can be found in the upper panel of Fig.~\ref{fig:burst rate}.
-The average rate as a function of $M$ is shown in the bottom panel of Fig.~\ref{fig:burst rate}.
-For clusters within $M \ge 10^7 M_\odot$, the burst rate does not reach the quasi-stationary state within the integration time $T$.
-So we observe a rather sharp drop in the average rate for $M \ge 10^7 M_\odot$.
+Fig.~\ref{fig:burst rate} shows our numerically calculated event rate $\Gamma$.
+The upper panel shows the time evolution $\Gamma$ for various MBM mass $M$ and the lower panel shows the average $\overline{\Gamma}$ and maximum $\Gamma_{\rm max}$ event rate as functions of $M$.
+The distribution of sBHs concentrate on deeper orbits due to the mass segregation effect and $\Gamma$ keeps growing to stable state with its maximum value $\Gamma_{\rm max}>1/$yr as seen in the upper panel.
+After $\Gamma$ reaches its maximum $\Gamma_{\rm max}$, a slow-decaying plateau is observed as the evolution of sBHs is now dominated by the removal through the loss cone.
+As $M$ increases, the average and maximum event rate both increase as seen in the lower panel.
+For MBHs with mass $M\gtrsim 10^7 M_\odot$, the calculated event rate does not reach the plateau in cosmic time.
+Therefore, the average and maximum event measured during our $13$~Gyr numerical evolution observe a sharp drop for $M\gtrsim 10^7 M_\odot$ in the lower panel.